ocp4-disconnected/config/Install.md

 Once you have the content downloaded, transfer it to your disconnected machine and put in the content directory (i.e. /pods/content)

-It is recommend to have the target directory (`common_openshift_dir`) the mounted hard drive, as it would download everthing onto it, and would just need to be unmounted and moved over to the disconnected system.
-If you dont then you would need to transfer it over, with either `cp` or `rsync`.
+It is recommended to use the target directory (`common_openshift_dir`) on a mounted hard drive.
+This approach allows all downloaded content to be stored directly on the drive, which can then be unmounted and physically transferred to the disconnected system.
+If this isn't feasible, you would need to transfer the content manually using tools like `cp` or `rsync`.

 ### Ensure A Valid Pull-Secret Exists: